-Master of Arts in Chemistry - Plan II (Course Work Plan) Completion of the Area Examination requirement.
+MASTER OF SCIENCE IN CHEMISTRY PLAN II (COURSE WORK PLAN) Completion of the Area Examination requirement.

 Completion of 10 graduate-level courses in chemistry (excluding Chemistry 290 and 291 and counting Chemistry 280 no more than once) with an average grade of B or better.
 Maintenance of an average grade of B or better in all course work undertaken.
 Completion of the teaching requirement.